tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Dragonbolt

+When you attack a dragon with this ammunition, target PD instead of AC.
+On a hit against a dragon, the attack deals double damage (triple damage on a crit).
+In addition, on a natural odd hit against a dragon, it loses flight until the end of its next turn; and on a natural even hit against a dragon, it’s hampered until the end of its next turn.

+---

 #### Dreamshot

 This ammunition is psychically imbued.
 When you hit with a natural 16+ attack roll using this ammunition, make a ranged basic attack as a free action against a different enemy that is nearby the original target.
 The second attack targets MD and does psychic damage.